ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ![OllyDbg Memory Map Tail](ollydbg-mem-map-2.png)

-The first screenshot represents beginning of the process address space.
-Remaining address space you can find on the second screenshot.
+The first screenshot represents the beginning of the process address space.
+Remaining address space you can find in the second screenshot.
 There is a table of correspondence segments on the scheme and screenshots:

 | Address | Segment |
 | -- | -- |